spenserblack/termage/README.md

 # termage

-View/browse images as ASCII in your terminal
+Browse images in the terminal